Golubhat/Bytes-into-Images-or-Texts-conversion/README.md

 # Bytes-into-Images-or-Texts-conversion
-The conversion of normal file Bytes into "BGR values of image files" or "Letters in text files" (and vica-versa) can be done
+The conversion of normal file Bytes into "BGR values of image files" or "characters in text files" (and vica-versa) can be done